Dedicated scheme website

 A5 WTC draft Orders consultation

-On Thursday 11 February 2016 DRD Minister Michelle McIlveen announced the imminent start of consultations by the Department, (Press Release on Public Record Office website), on new draft Statutory Orders and a new Environmental Statement for the A5 Western Transport Corridor dual carriageway scheme.
+On Thursday 11 February 2016 the then Minister for the Department Michelle McIlveen announced the imminent start of consultations by the Department, on new draft Statutory Orders and a new Environmental Statement for the A5 Western Transport Corridor dual carriageway scheme.

 The documents consulted on were: